sirouk/ccxt-market-maker/README.md

 - Another instance might be using the same configuration
 - Stop other instances or use different ports

-**Docker build fails with DNS/network issues**
+**Docker build fails**
-- Common errors: "Temporary failure in name resolution" or "Read-only file system"
-- Solutions in order of preference:
+- The bot uses host network mode by default to avoid DNS issues
+- If build still fails:
   1. Restart Docker Desktop (macOS/Windows) or Docker daemon (Linux)
-  2. Build with host network: `docker build --network=host -t market-maker .`
-  3. Use alternative Dockerfile: `docker build --network=host -f Dockerfile.hostnet -t market-maker .`
-  4. Run the network fix script: `./docker_network_fix.sh`
-  5. Check if you're behind a corporate firewall/proxy
+  2. Check if you're behind a corporate firewall/proxy
-  6. The management script automatically tries host network mode if standard build fails
+  3. Ensure you have a stable internet connection

 ### Getting Help